-DevExtreme jQuery - Views and Layouts
+DevExtreme jQuery/JS - Views and Layouts

 As discussed in the Application Project article, an application built with the DevExtreme SPA framework is a single-page application.
 While such an application has only one web page, it can comprise several application screens defined as named views.
 A view is defined by a piece of HTML markup that forms the view template.
 This view template can optionally have JavaScript code and associated style sheets used to customize the look and feel.